-- RAV Given that the Ofgem PCFM cannot be easily used to output values in the manner required by the RFPR templates, forecast positions are derived from our internal financial models developed to assess the RIIO-2 financial framework.
+Given that the Ofgem PCFM cannot be easily used to output values in the manner required by the RFPR templates, forecast positions are derived from our internal financial models developed to assess the RIIO-2 financial framework.
 Internal models are reconciled to the Ofgem PCFM on each iteration, to provide assurance over the output values they provide.
-The underlying totex positions that feed RAV additions are based on tables 2.1 and 2.2 for the July 2019 RRP submission.
+The underlying totex positions that feed RAV additions are based on tables 2.1 and 2.2 for the July 2020 RRP submission.

 The RFPR tables require an assessment of the impact of enduring value adjustments on the RAV.
 To derive post enduring value adjustments to the RAV, the approach is aligned to the methodology used to calculate enduring value adjustments for Totex (table R4).
-Totex allowances are reprofiled within our internal financial models with consequential effect to RAV additions and depreciation. - Tax For periods pre-separation from National Grid it has been agreed with Ofgem that the table should begin with the tax liability pre group relief per the tax in relation to the Distribution Networks, as such these figures have been provided to us by National Grid.
-These liabilities were compared to the charge per the Regulatory accounts and there were no material differences.
+Totex allowances are reprofiled within our internal financial models with consequential effect to RAV additions and depreciation.